timingsniper/SMIC-GPA-Calculator-Non-App-Store-Ver-/README.md

 # Download
 Link: https://github.com/timingsniper/SMIC-GPA-Calculator/blob/master/GPACalculator.app.zip
 Click on "Download"
+For installation, move the GPACalculator.app file to "Applications" folder.

 # Current Issues
 Ver 1.0: I have no idea how school rounds up GPA, so the program shows infinite number of decimal numbers for now.